virtusize/virtusize.github.io/source/integration-guide/overview.rst

 and all calls to the skeleton API are recorded in this "API calls array".
 Besides providing the skeleton JS API, the snippet triggers the load of the integration script.

-The integration script is loaded by inserting a <script> tag into the head element (using insertBefore call), it is the most common way to include third-party scripts, and ensure async loading.
+The integration script is loaded by inserting a <script> tag into the head element (using insertBefore call);
+this is the most common way to include third-party scripts and ensure async loading.
 (Google Analytics and FB tracking are built using the same method) This means if anything goes wrong with loading the integration script, there will be no impact on the product page.